About the

 Khan.
 He has developed an unbeatable mastery over his instrument and

-specialised in maintaining the purity of Ragas while displaying the
+specialized in maintaining the purity of Ragas while displaying the

-most rare playable materials which are the assets of his own Gharana.
+most rare playable materials, which are the assets of his own Gharana.

-He initiated his training in Surshringar & Sarod under the
+his training in Surshringar & Sarod under the

 able guidance of the Maestros like Late Pandit Anil Roychowdhury, Late

 to Shahajahanpur Gharana.
+Subsequently Pandit Ghosh was under the

-Subsequently Pt.Ghosh was under the tutelage of the versatile Master
+tutelage of the versatile Master

 Pandit Bimalendu Mukherjee, a doyen of the famous Imdadkhani Gharana of